sashite/qi.cr/README.md

 ## License

-This library is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## About Sashite